By Stephen Minus on March 20, 2014

 Through the use of Android apps, businesses have been able way to communicate more efficiently and effectively than ever before.
-With the help of mobile apps, enterprise businesses have gained the ability to communicate large amounts of information in way that wasn’t possible several years ago.
+With the help of mobile apps, enterprise businesses have gained the ability to communicate large amounts of information in a way that wasn’t possible several years ago.
 No longer is it necessary to send a text with vital information for a job or send a bunch of pictures for work through email.
 All of this information can now be put into PDF format and be communicated all through one report.
-Apps have managed to simplify businesses workload and has become a key resource to getting ahead of the competitors.
+Apps have managed to simplify businesses’ workload and has become a key resource for getting ahead of their competitors.

 A major telecom company has also made the switch to Android business apps.
-With thousands of employees across the United States, this enterprise has found multiple ways to improve their data collection.
+With thousands of employees across the United States, this enterprise has found multiple ways to improve its data collection.
 Their B2B sales representatives now collect information on potential clients with smartphones and tablets.
-Training sales reps for their retail outlets now includes tests done on tablets.
+Training sales reps for their retail outlets now include tests done on tablets.
 With all submissions stored in the cloud, trainers can see how training is going across a region, or track a specific individual with just one search.
 Finally, their indirect sales use android business apps to inspect their displays at other retail stores.
-With auto-populated fields, and image capture, various departments find business apps not only make it faster to capture this data, but also easier to use it later on.
+With auto-populated fields, image capture, and other advanced features, various departments find business apps not only make it faster to capture this data but also easier to use it later on.